singnet/dev-portal/tutorials/call-a-service.md

 Luckily for test networks you can [go to a faucet to request some Ether for free](https://faucet.ropsten.be/).

-To use the faucet you need to [TODO: create a wallet](tutorials/create-a-wallet), and then provide them with your wallets public address.
+To use the faucet you need to [create a wallet](tutorials/create-a-wallet), and then provide them with your wallet's public address.
-If you are following the Getting Started guide, this was the previous page.

 ## Step 2.
 Get some AGI